EneroPl/vue-publisher/README.md

 Fueature plans:
 - Add Babel traspiler;
-- Include build command for usind dist/ dir for production usage;
+- Include build command for using dist/ dir for production usage;